 With normal dissections I can often be confident that no further improvements can be found, but that is not the case here.
 So there are lots of opportunities to find improvements or to find new dissections to fill in the gaps in the table.
 Generally I am looking for dissections that require 12 pieces or less or that require no more than four pieces more than normal dissections.

-On this page I do not follow my normal convention of showing when pieces are turned over as these pieces are very common in these dissections and can be rather small.
+On this page I only display dissections of the polygons and polygrams that can be dissected in twelve or less pieces.
+I do not follow my normal convention of showing when pieces are turned over as these pieces are very common in these dissections and can be rather small.

 This is based on the usual four piece dissection of a triangle to a square.
 In Greg Frederickson’s second book he describes how to convert hinged dissections to twist hinge dissections.
 Twist hinges can, by adding a lug and a lock (also called tab and blank), be converted to locked dissections.
 This is an example.